Kirikou and the Sorceress: DVD

-The DVD of Kirikou and the Sorceress, published by France Télévisions Distribution, is released at the end of September 1999; it simply contains the film, without extras.
-A new edition is released by the same publisher in December 2002 and this time includes some extras (the trailer, production notes, filmographies, a documentary, and a making of).
-A new simple DVD edition is released, still from France Télévisions, in April 2005, now including production notes, the film's song, a quiz, and a question-and-answer session with Michel Ocelot.
+The DVD of Kirikou and the Sorceress, published by France Télévisions Distribution, was released at the end of September 1999.
+It contained only the film, without any extras.
+Another edition was released by the same publisher in December 2002 and this included a set of extras (the trailer, production notes, filmographies, a documentary, and a making of).
+Another DVD edition was released, also from France Télévisions, in April 2005, including production notes, the film's song, a quiz, and a question-and-answer session with Michel Ocelot.

-A first collector's edition in two DVDs is released in October 2003; it includes a karaoke, an interview with Michel Ocelot, a scene in multiple languages, a comparison between the animated storyboard and the finished scene, as well as DVD-Rom tracks (games, coloring books, wallpapers, and a screensaver).
-The film is then reissued in October 2008 in a set called "Kirikou Complete Collection" which also includes the second film Kirikou and the Wild Beasts, the musical Kirikou and Karaba, a documentary Kirikou Presents the Animals of Africa, and a coloring booklet with colored pencils.
+A collector's edition in two DVDs was released in October 2003.
+It included a karaoke, an interview with Michel Ocelot, a scene in multiple languages, a comparison between the animated storyboard and the finished scene, as well as DVD-Rom tracks (games, coloring books, wallpapers, and a screensaver).
+The film was then reissued in October 2008 in a set called the "Kirikou Complete Collection" which also included the second film Kirikou and the Wild Beasts, the musical Kirikou and Karaba, a documentary Kirikou Presents the Animals of Africa, and a coloring booklet with colored pencils.

-The film has a successful career on DVD: by December 2005, 700000 copies of the DVD have been sold.
+The film's DVD releases were commercially successful.
+By December 2005, 700,000 copies of the DVD had been sold.

 Blu-ray

-The film is released on Blu-ray by France Télévisions in August 2008.
-The extras are equivalent to those of the simple DVD edition from 2005, with the addition of a presentation of characters, a glossary, and a session of children's questions to Michel Ocelot.
+The film was released on Blu-ray by France Télévisions in August 2008.
+The extras were the same as those included with the DVD edition from 2005, with the addition of a presentation of characters, a glossary, and a session of children's questions to Michel Ocelot.